awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

  The tradeoff with having multiple Aurora Replicas is that replicas become unavailable for brief periods when the underlying database instances are restarted\.
 These restarts can happen during maintenance operations, or when a replica begins to lag too far behind the master\.
 Restarting a replica interrupts existing connections to the corresponding database instance\.
 Restarting an Aurora cluster causes all the replicas to become unavailable at the same time\.

- Starting in Aurora MySQL 1\.17\.4, the following feature helps to ensure high availability even during these intervals when replicas are restarted\.
+ The following features help to ensure high availability even during these intervals when replicas are restarted\.

- The *zero\-downtime restart* \(ZDR\) feature preserves existing connections when an Aurora MySQL Replica is restarted, for example if the replica falls too far behind the master\.
+ Starting in Aurora 1\.17\.4, the *zero\-downtime restart* \(ZDR\) feature preserves existing connections when an Aurora MySQL Replica is restarted, for example if the replica falls too far behind the master\.
 Any open transaction is rolled back, and your application must retry it\.
 To enable this feature, turn on the `aurora_enable_zdr` parameter in the cluster parameter group\.
 This parameter is off by default\.

 ## Monitoring Amazon Aurora MySQL Replication<a name="AuroraMySQL.Replication.Monitoring"></a>